 I tried something new.
 It took a long time to make, but my idea was to use Pebeo paints on a polymer clay bracelet.
 Now these paints can’t be baked, so some creative thinking was in order.
 First I made a scrap clay bezel ( #1 thickness ) on a tile using the cutting wheel from my Makin’s Clay Professional Clay Tool® set, and baked it for 30 minutes.
 When it was cooled, I added drops of Pebeo Prisme paints ( be sure to stir it well! ) The paints will do what they want to do, that’s the beauty of them!
 I covered it and let it cure for a couple of weeks since it was pretty thick.
-When dried I used a stiff blade to scrape it from the tile.
+When dried I used a stiff blade to scrape it from the tile, and cut away the clay frame.
 The underside was still a bit tacky so I turned it over and let it dry for a day or so.

 The edges of the dried pebeo was a bit rough, but it trimmed up nicely with my paper cutter.
 Scissors work too!
 I prepared my bracelet using Tiny Pandora’s easy cuff kit – I love how easy they are to use!
 The painted section was set in place, but removed just prior to curing the clay.
 I made sure I had pressed it in enough to make an indented area to glue it to later.
 After curing the clay, I glued the painted section with Gorilla glue.
 It came with a brush applicator so that made it pretty easy to start at one end, hold it for a few seconds and move on until I had it all glued.
 To finish, I put the bracelet on a homemade holder ( paper towel roll bulked up with aluminum foil ) and used a brush to apply a thin coat of UV Resin.
 I held it under my 36 watt UV lamp for the required time.
 The UV resin I used only required 2 to 4 minutes to cure, but I kept it under for longer.
 The paper towel roll allowed me to constantly turn the bracelet, curing all parts and avoiding drips.